 Mr Lawson’s name is also attached to a plaque on the wall of Moine House, several days’ walk further down the road, which confirms when the road was constructed.
 Lawson was the Marquess’s road surveyor and instrumental in his road-building programme.
 He also took part in the duke’s funeral procession (Sutherland died in 1833, just six months after his elevation).

-Given that it is dated 1883, some 50 years later, the plaque is clearly a commemorative gesture on Mr Lawson’s part.
+Given that it is dated 1883, i.e., 50 years after the duke’s demise, Mr Lawson’s plaque is clearly a commemorative gesture.

 It was in this house that the former Cape Wrath ferryman, John Morrison, grew up.
 He manned the ferry from Keoldale for 35 years until retiring last year to hand over to his son, Malcolm.
 The cottage appeared on the 1st edition OS map as Carraigbhreac, meaning ‘speckled rock’.